 - Tax advantages – Financing helps reduce tax liability and can be used to qualify as an operating lease for tax reporting purposes using Section 179.
 Under the new Tax Cuts and Jobs Act, the annual deduction limit was raised to $1 million.
 The highest annual investment limit for qualifying equipment purchases was set at $2.5 million.

 - Managing equipment’s life cycle – Financing equipment to make regular upgrades to a small business reduces the risk of older equipment breaking down

 The Benefits Of Working With A Lender On EFAs

-With a customized step payment option, Noreen negotiated a two-year term on the piece of equipment with smaller payment amounts up front.
+With a customized step payment option, the borrower negotiated a two-year term on the piece of equipment with smaller payment amounts up front.

 After one year, the payments jumped up a little bit, but since the small business owner is planning to sell the other piece of equipment, they will be able to pay off the contract with that additional money coming from the sale.
 This allows the customer to have payments closer to that of a longer term, but pay the finance charges of a shorter term since they’re looking to pay it off earlier.